Gutenberg and its Features: the ultimate guide about the features of the Gutenberg editor and when to use each.

 TIP: To make your blocks more visible, add them to your sidebars using the settings option!

-Why you should use the Gutenberg editor?
+Why you should use Gutenberg and its features?

 The new Gutenberg editor was built with the everyday user in mind.